austintgriffith/burner-wallet/README.md

 ```
 docker run -ti --rm --name clevis -p 3000:3000 -p 8545:8545 -p 18462:18462 -v ~/burner-wallet:/dapp austingriffith/clevis:latest
 ```
-Note: You will be prompted for directories to store things, just use the defaults:
+Note: You will be prompted for directories to store things, just use the defaults (hit enter):
 ![image](https://user-images.githubusercontent.com/2653167/48425351-e4997780-e721-11e8-9228-f8e28d69704c.png)

 This will take a while.
 Eventually it will stand up React, Ganache, and Clevis.
+(Note: make sure you don't have anything running on port 3000 or 8545 already)

 If you visit http://localhost:3000 you will see an initial error that React is missing the injected contracts.
 To compile, deploy, and inject those contract, run:
 ```